xandros-oce/alex-cyber-portfolio/README.md

 # Cybersecurity Learning Portfolio

-This repository documents my journey into cybersecurity, Linux, and networking.
+This repository contains my notes and practice work as I learn cybersecurity, Linux, and networking.
-It contains my notes, hands‑on practice, daily summaries, and progress as I build the skills needed for IT Support, Help Desk, and Cybersecurity roles.
+I'm using this repo to stay organised, track my progress, and build consistent study habits.

 ---

-## 📁 Repository Structure
+## Repository Structure

-### **Linux-Notes/**
+### Linux-Notes/
-Notes from hands‑on Linux practice and fundamentals.
+Notes from Linux fundamentals and hands-on practice:
 - Linux-fundamentals-part1.md
 - linux-basics.md
 - linux-fundamentals-part2.md

-### **Cybersecurity-Notes/**
+### Cybersecurity-Notes/
-Foundational cybersecurity concepts and learning.
+General cybersecurity concepts and beginner notes:
 - intro-to-cybersecurity.md

-### **Networking-Notes/**
+### Networking-Notes/
-Networking fundamentals, tools, and protocol notes.
-- (More coming soon)
+Networking notes and tools (more coming soon)

-### **Daily Summaries**
+### Daily Summaries
-Daily logs of what I studied and practiced.
+Short logs of what I learned each day:
 - 2026-05-10-summary.md
 - 2026-05-12-summary.md
-- 2026-05-13-summary.md (coming today)
+- More added as I go

 ---

-## 🎯 Learning Goals
+## Learning Goals

+- Improve Linux command-line skills
-- Build strong Linux fundamentals
+- Build a strong foundation in networking
-- Learn networking concepts and tools
+- Learn core cybersecurity concepts
-- Complete hands‑on labs (TryHackMe, VMs, CLI practice)
 - Prepare for TAFE Certificate IV in Cyber Security
-- Develop a consistent study habit and track progress
+- Document everything clearly and consistently

 ---

-## 🛠️ Tools & Environment
+## Tools I Use

 - Ubuntu VM (VirtualBox)
-- Windows 11 host
+- Windows 11
 - TryHackMe
 - Visual Studio Code
-- Git & GitHub
+- Git and GitHub
-- Command Line (Bash)
+- Bash

 ---

-## 🚀 Current Focus
+## Current Focus

-- Linux command-line mastery
-- Networking basics
-- Strengthening cybersecurity fundamentals
-- Documenting everything clearly and consistently
+Right now I'm working through Linux fundamentals and networking basics, along with hands-on labs when I have time.

 ---

-## 📌 About This Repo
+## About This Repo

-This is an active, evolving portfolio.
-I update it daily with new notes, labs, and summaries as I progress through my cybersecurity learning roadmap.
+I update this regularly as I learn new things.
+It's mainly for my own progress, but if it helps someone else starting out, that's a bonus.